ARKlab/Ark.Tools/Ark.Tools.Hosting/Readme.md

 ## How to use

-The only external dependency of `SingletonBackgroundService` is `IDistributedLockProvider` which has to be provided.
+The only non-Microsoft dependency of `SingletonBackgroundService` is the wonderful [DistributedLock](https://github.com/madelson/DistributedLock#readme) library.

+Register the `IDistributedLockProvider` interface as singleton using the preferred implementation.

-> WARN: choose an implementaion that support HandleLoss detection to guarantee that if one instance _lose_ the Singleton Lock it get's stopped.
+> WARN: choose an implementaion that support HandleLoss to guarantee that if one instance _lose_ the Singleton Lock it get's stopped.
 Otherwise Singleton behaviour is not guaranteed.
 >
-> DistributedLock.Azure and DistributedLock.SqlServer are **suggested**
+> [DistributedLock.Azure](https://github.com/madelson/DistributedLock/blob/master/docs/DistributedLock.Azure.md) and [DistributedLock.SqlServer](https://github.com/madelson/DistributedLock/blob/master/docs/DistributedLock.SqlServer.md) are known to support [HandleLoss detection](https://github.com/madelson/DistributedLock/blob/master/docs/Other%20topics.md#detecting-handle-loss).

 ```cs